chilcote/vfuse/README.md

         "cache": false,
         "hw_version": 11,
         "mem_size": 2048,
-        "disk_type": 0
+        "disk_type": 0,
+        "packer_template": "packer-template.json"
     }

 If you are using an http resource for the source DMG and cache is `true`, vfuse will cache the DMG in ~/.vfuse/ and will consult that directory before downloading the dmg again.

 `disk_type` is in reference to the output formats supported by VMware.
 Type `0` is the default, and will result in a growable virtual disk.
-Using the `-p` or `--pre-allocated` argument changes `disk_type` to type `4` resulting in a preallocated ESX-type virtual disk, so one could simply put `4` in a template to achieve the same result
+Using the `-e` or `--esx` argument changes `disk_type` to type `4` resulting in a preallocated ESX-type virtual disk, so one could simply put `4` in a template to achieve the same result

 Disk type options are as follows: